 SP - ARI

-RHP Zac Gallen took a no-decision on Friday when he surrendered two runs (one earned) on four hits with five strikeouts and four walks in the D-Backs 5-4 loss to the Mets on Friday.
+RHP Zac Gallen took a no-decision on Sunday when he allowed four runs on five hits with one walk and seven strikeouts over six innings as the D-Backs lost to the Astros 7-6.

-RHP Zac Gallen took the loss on Saturday when he allowed four runs on six hits with a pair of walks and seven strikeouts across four-inning as the D-Backs lost to the Rockies 14-6.
+RHP Zac Gallen took the loss on Tuesday when he allowed three runs on six hits with eight strikeouts over 6 2/3 innings as the Diamondbacks lost to the Rangers 3-1.

 Gallen took a tough-luck loss against the Rangers as he allowed all three of his runs in the fourth inning.
 He didn't walk a batter and struck out eight on the day but the D-Backs weren't able to provide enough run support for him so he was saddled with the loss.
 Gallen now has a 2-9 record, 4.32 ERA, 1.30 WHIP, and 114:41 K/BB ratio over 98 innings (19 starts).
 He'll get the Dodgers on the road in his next turn.

 RHP Zac Gallen took a loss on Tuesday when he surrendered three runs on five hits with four walks and four strikeouts over six innings as the D-Backs lost to the Rangers.

 Gallen actually made it all the way until the fifth inning without surrendering a run.
 He gave up a two-run homer to Manny Machado in the fifth and then an RBI single Jurickson Profar in the sixth.
 The D-Backs couldn't get anything going on offense so he was saddled with another loss.
 Gallen now owns a rough 2-8 record, 4.34 ERA, 1.32 WHIP, and 106:41 K/BB ratio over 91 1/3 innings (18 starts).
 It's been a lost season for Gallen and the D-Backs in general.
 He'll take on the Rangers at home in his next turn.